Stephen II Csák: Biography

 Stephen's economic interests were different from his cousins'.
 He acquired lands south of the Danube, while Matthew III and Csák built dominions north of the river.
 As a result, according to the genealogy, Stephen founded a Transdanubian side branch within the Trencsén branch.
-He owned Kobersdorf (Kabold), Sopron County as a royal gift, Bátorkő and Csesznek castles in Veszprém County, Gesztes Castle in Komárom County and Bajó in Esztergom County.
+He owned Kobersdorf (Kabold), Sopron County as a royal gift – Stephen and his brother Peter were granted the fort by King Ladislaus IV of Hungary in 1280 –, Bátorkő and Csesznek castles in Veszprém County, Gesztes Castle in Komárom County and Bajót in Esztergom County.
 This territorial separation excluded a possible clash between Stephen and his cousins.
-Initially, they progressed politically in the same way; they turned against king Andrew III and joined the opposition to the Árpád dynasty.
+The Csáks soon, however, were expelled by the Kőszegis from Sopron County; Stephen also lost Kabold sometime before 1289.
+Initially, the Csáks progressed politically in the same way; they turned against king Andrew III and joined the opposition to the Árpád dynasty.
 On 10 February 1300, Charles II of Naples listed all three of them among his grandson Charles Robert's supporters.
 In June 1300, the Bossányi brothers, Barlaus and Irizlaus attacked the Csák dominion by order of the king.
 Their army also plundered Stephen's possessions.

 After the extinction of the Árpád dynasty with the death of Andrew III in 1301, the two branches of the kindred Csák became politically isolated from each other.
 During the emerging war of succession, Stephen supported Charles Robert, while Matthew III was a partisan of Wenceslaus III of Bohemia.
 In September 1302, Stephen led Charles' army to occupy Buda Castle, Wenceslaus' residence; however the siege ended in failure, the pro-Přemyslid lord Ivan Kőszegi successfully defended the capital.
+Thereafter, during their retreat, the troops of Roland Rátót and Stephen Csák unsuccessfully besieged Székesfehérvár in October 1302 too.
 In August 1304, Stephen was among the barons who signed the Treaty of Pressburg (Pozsony; today Bratislava, Slovakia) between Charles I and Rudolf III, Duke of Austria and Styria, against Wenceslaus.
 Stephen died between 1307 and 1309.
 His sons, Mark II and Peter III, attended the second coronation of Charles I on 15 June 1309, continuing their father's political orientation.